 Predictions are made on final outcome, and if these do not meet what the child’s target grade is we have to give details of how we will raise their achievement.

-90% of data is about proving we are doing our job, most is not needed by the teacher as they can tell you exactly who is under and over performing and what they are doing about it.
+90% of data is about proving we are doing our job, most are not needed by the teacher as they can tell you exactly who is under and over performing and what they are doing about it.

-Basically most of the data is about accountability.
+Basically, most of the data is about accountability.
 It is the bane of a teacher’s life and takes hours to input and analyse.

 Most literature makes out that teachers dislike parents.
 In the most part that is untrue.
 99.9% of parents are lovely, supportive and understanding.
 Teachers often have friendly chats with them at the start of the day.